slava-lu/elca-spring-boot-cli-catalog/README.md

 ## How to use

-* Ensure that the Spring CLI is installed and available in your system's PATH: `spring --version`
+* Ensure that the Spring CLI is installed and available in your system's PATH: `spring version`
 * Add the ELCA catalog to the Spring CLI by running: `spring project-catalog add elca https://github.com/slava-lu/elca-spring-boot-cli-catalog`, Here, _elca_ is an arbitrary name you assign to the catalog.
 * Check that the catalog has been registered properly: `spring project-catalog list`.
 You should see the catalog with the name _elca_ in the output.
-* To see the projects available in the catalog, run: `spring project list`.
+* To see the projects available in the Spring CLI, run: `spring project list`.
+You may also see a number of default projects that come with the Spring CLI.
-* Create a new project using the **elca-starter** project first: `spring boot new my-app ecla-starter`.
+* Create a new project using the **elca-starter** project first: `spring boot new my-app elca-starter`.
 This command will create a new project in the _my-app_ directory.
 * Navigate to your project directory: `cd my-app`.
 Add additional features by merging other projects from the catalog.
-For example, to add REST API server capabilities: `spring boot add ecla-web`.
+For example, to add REST API server capabilities: `spring boot add elca-web`.

 ## Additional info
 To find out more information about Spring CLI tool ge to https://docs.spring.io/spring-cli/reference/index.html